ludaavics/memento-photos/content/english/post/why-bother.md

 context of an extended family is fundamental.
 It gives them security, and allows them to build a strong sense of self.
-We all know how much kids love to hear us talk about stories from our own childhood, or about distant great-grandparents they haven’t had the chance to know.
+We all know how much kids love to hear us talk about stories from our own childhood, or about distant great-grandparents they haven’t had the chance to meet.
 Having those memories and experiences documented in photobooks will allow you to show them, rather than simply tell them, about life before they were born.
 And that is a truly great gift to give to any child.